-To meet its business objectives and ethical obligations, they're building a solid foundation for managing risk through comprehensive employee training and awareness programmes.
+To meet its business objectives and ethical obligations, they're building a solid foundation for managing risk through comprehensive employee training and awareness programs.

-Consistent with growing a global business, the organisation faces numerous compliance, regulatory and risk management challenges.
-The most prominent areas include antibribery and corruption legislation, trade controls, privacy laws, work health & safety, environmental, commodity trade enforcement and logistics.
+Consistent with growing a global business, the organization faces numerous compliance, regulatory and risk management challenges.
+The most prominent areas include anti-bribery and corruption legislation, trade controls, privacy laws, work health and safety, environmental, commodity trade enforcement and logistics.

-To address these issues, management committed to a comprehensive employee training programme.
-But unlike their peers, they decided to start with an engaging classroom training programme.
-As a multinational organisation, Barry Callebaut found it difficult to monitor the training effectiveness of their geographically dispersed employees.
+To address these issues, management committed to a comprehensive employee training program.
+But unlike their peers, they decided to start with an engaging classroom training program.
+As a multinational organization, the Barry Callebaut Group found it difficult to monitor the training effectiveness of their geographically dispersed employees.

 A structured approach was required to assure every employee received adequate, timely training.
 It was critical that employees learned how to identify risks and react to every situation accordingly.
 To meet this objective, they sought an e-learning tool that could be tailored to their needs today, while allowing flexibility for future growth.

-The option to customise content is also welcome addition.
+The option to customize content is also a welcome addition.
 For example, the “Preventing Bribery and Corruption” training is tailored to individuals' functional roles, instead of a generic approach across departments.
 Upon completion of training, employees are required to pass an exam demonstrating learning retention.
-Further personalisation enables this module to be designated as optional for some employees and mandatory for others, depending on their role.
+Further personalization enables this module to be designated as optional for some employees and mandatory for others, depending on their role.